lbruand/freetle/freetlelib/README.markdown

 Because it relies on Scala, Freetle's design is oriented toward a tried and true approach of making software :

 * Freetle boasts seamless integration with Java.
 Thus it is easy to package and reuse.
-* Freetle transformations are developed in a Textfile oriented vanilla programming language rather than exotic binary/XML programming language (Compare XSLT).
+* Freetle transformations are developed in a Textfile oriented vanilla programming language rather than an exotic binary/XML programming language (Compare XSLT).
 * Built-in plugin IDE support both for Eclipse and Intellij Idea with navigation between Freetle transformations and Java code.

 While bringing in major new ideas from the functional programming world :